polterguy/magic.data.common/README.md

 slots, such as for instance **[data.connect]**, that will invoke **[mysql.connect]** if this is your default database.
 However, all of these lots can also be given an explicit **[database-type]** argument, being for instance _"mssql"_, allowing you to choose a database type explicitly as you invoke it.

+If you don't provide an explicit **[database-type]** argument to these slots, the default database type will be retrieved from your _"appsettings.json"_ file, from the `magic:databases:default` value, and substitute the _"data"_ parts with the value found from your configuration setting, to invoke your specialised implementation.
+For instance, if you're using MySQL as your default database type, and you invoke for instance **[data.connect]**, this will transform into an invocation to **[mysql.connect]**, allowing you to use generic database slot invocations, ignoring your database type, and to some extent its SQL dialect.

 ### [data.connect]